Nicolas-M01/Nmap/README.md

 ### 3) TCP Xmas Scans (``-sX``)
 As with the other two scans in this class, Xmas scans (-sX) send a malformed TCP packet and expects a RST response for closed ports.
 It's referred to as an xmas scan as the flags that it sets (PSH, URG and FIN) give it the appearance of a blinking christmas tree.

-TCP Connect Scan (``
-if Nmap sends a TCP request with the SYN flag set to a closed port, the target server will respond with a TCP packet with the RST (Reset) flag set